What Is A Complement Of An Event

 Use the complement of an event to validate underlying assumptions in probability calculations.

-If you assume an event has a certain probability, ensure that the probability of its complement is reasonable and aligns with available data.
-For example, if you believe there is an 80% chance of a successful marketing campaign, consider whether the 20% chance of failure is realistic based on past performance and market conditions.
+If you assume an event has a certain probability, check that the probability of its complement is reasonable and aligns with available data.
+As an example, if you believe there is an 80% chance of a successful marketing campaign, consider whether the 20% chance of failure is realistic based on past performance and market conditions.

 7. Communicate Effectively